rust-mobile/android-activity/README.md

-NativeActivity is more limited than `GameActivity` and does not derive from `AppCompatActivity` it can sometimes still be convenient to build on `NativeActivity` in situations where you are using a limited/minimal build system that is not able to compile Java or Kotlin code or fetch from Maven repositories.
-This is because `NativeActivity` is included as part of the Android platform.
+NativeActivity is more limited than `GameActivity` and does not derive from `AppCompatActivity` it can sometimes still be convenient to build on `NativeActivity` in situations where you are using a limited/minimal build system that is not able to compile Java or Kotlin code or fetch from Maven repositories - this is because `NativeActivity` is included as part of the Android platform.

 [NativeActivity]: https://developer.android.com/reference/android/app/NativeActivity